Saloni1327/17-4PH-Stainless-Steel-Heat-Treatment/README.md

 ![XRD Analysis](figures/xrd_analysis.png)

-XRD was used to evaluate phase constitution and changes associated with the different treatment conditions.
+XRD was used to compare phase constitution and diffraction-peak changes across the treatment conditions.

-The as-received material exhibited characteristic peaks associated with the BCC/martensitic structure, with prominent reflections near approximately **44°, 65°, and 82° 2θ**.
+The as-received material exhibited prominent reflections near approximately **44°, 65°, and 82° 2θ**, corresponding to the primary BCC/martensitic reflections analyzed in the study.

+Standard- and double-aged samples showed additional diffraction features that were interpreted in the project as contributions from **retained/reverted austenite and/or secondary precipitate phases**.

+The cryogenically treated samples exhibited dominant martensitic reflections, with no prominent retained-austenite peak identified in the project analysis.

+Small changes in peak position and broadening were also observed across the treated conditions and were interpreted in terms of changes in **lattice strain, residual stress, and precipitation-related effects**.

 ---